-- 1. AVOID strenuous activity including but not limited to sports, running and jumping, wrestling, swimming and riding a bicycle. - 2.
-Your child may ride in the car with the infant/child safety straps in place, take walks as tolerated and walk up and down stairs.
+- 1. AVOID strenuous activity including but not limited to sports, running and jumping, wrestling, swimming and riding a bicycle. - Your child may ride in the car with the infant/child safety straps in place, take walks as tolerated and walk up and down stairs.
+Increased activity with a stent will cause blood in the urine, and possibly more spasms.